-William J. Davis, 36, became our Chief Financial Officer in October 2002.
-Mr. Davis was the Chief Financial Officer of Lante Corporation from 2000 until he joined Allscripts, and was Controller of Lante from 1999 through 2000.
-From 1991 through 1999, Mr. Davis was a Senior Manager in the Technology Group of PricewaterhouseCoopers LLP.
+William J. Davis, 37, became our Chief Financial Officer in October 2002, and is responsible for financial operations as well as its human resource and MIS operations.
+Mr. Davis was the Chief Financial Officer of Lante Corporation from 2000 until he joined Allscripts and was Controller of Lante from 1999 through 2000.
+From 1991 through 1999, Mr. Davis was a Senior Manager in the Technology Group of PriceWaterhouseCoopers LLP.